kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/etcd-launcher/_index.en.md

 +++

 etcd Launcher is a lightweight wrapper around the `etcd` binary.
 It is responsible for reading information from KKP's Kubernetes
-API types and flexibly control how the user cluster etcd ring is started.
+API and flexibly control how the user cluster etcd ring is started.

 ## Release Timeline